-Here are seven quick tips to improve the quality of your technical documents.
+Here are seven ways to improve the quality of your technical documents.

 When you write a technical document, consider the following points: